wcoath/drc-cmic-nipype-workshop/README.md

 ## Using Jupyter Notebooks to access the workshop

-Everything you do within this docker container will be deleted the moment you terminate the docker run ... command or you close the terminal running it.
+Everything you do within this docker container will be deleted the moment you terminate the docker 'run ...' command or you close the terminal running it.

-To keep your changes, either manually download the changed notebooks (i.e. File > Download As > Notebook (.ipynb)) or (2) create a common folder within the container and on your system and allow a direct transition of data.
+To keep your changes, either manually download the changed notebooks (i.e. File > Download As > Notebook (.ipynb)) or create a common folder within the container and on your system and allow a direct transition of data.

 To open the container with Jupyrer notebooks with a folder to save your output:

 1. Create a folder somewhere on your system called 'my_output'

-2. Run this command:
+2. Run this command, filling in the path to the folder you just created:

 `docker run -p 8888:8888 -it --rm -v /path/to/my_output:/home/neuro/my_output wcoath/nipype_workshop`

-Full explanation of command
+Full explanation of command:

 docker run = **start up a container already built or pulled**